fedepau/wttrbar/README.md

 </h1>

 <p align="center">
 My fork of <a href="https://github.com/bjesus/wttrbar/">wttrbar</a> by bjesus, simple but detailed weather indicator for <a href="https://github.com/Alexays/Waybar/">Waybar</a> using <a href="https://wttr.in/">wttr.in</a>.
-This uses Nerd Fonts icons rather than Noto Fonts.
+This uses Nerd Fonts icons rather than Noto Fonts emojis.
 </p>
 <p align="center">
 <img src="https://github.com/fedepau/wttrbar/assets/86348751/8943a8e0-b3a2-47f7-a334-a57b67477969.png" height="400">